Vitols999/QMS-WIKI/DocGisItemsTrkRange.md

 * Display the track in a map window.
 * Click with the left mouse button on the track and release the mouse button.
   An infobox pops up.
-Choose the "_Edit position of track points_" icon in this infobox.
+Choose the "_Edit position of trackpoints_" icon in this infobox.
 This starts the track edit mode.
 The mouse cursor changes to the edit position icon.
 * In the toolbar that appears at the top of the map window click the "_Select a range of points_" icon.
   The mouse cursor changes to the range selection icon.